ernie-image/ernie-image/README.md

 >
 > **This is a personal information-collection repository.
 It is not an official Baidu repository and not a public release of ERNIE Image.**
 >
 > ERNIE Image is a text-to-image generation model released by the ERNIE-Image Team at Baidu on April 15, 2026, under the Apache 2.0 license.
-Everything in this README is gathered from publicly circulating sources — the official Hugging Face model cards, public configuration files, the reference inference code, the benchmark papers ERNIE Image is evaluated against, and independent technical write-ups — and is collected here for personal reference and learning.
+Everything in this README is gathered from publicly circulating sources — the Hugging Face model cards, public configuration files, the reference inference code, the benchmark papers ERNIE Image is evaluated against, and independent technical write-ups — and is collected here for personal reference and learning.
 >
-> I am not affiliated with Baidu or the ERNIE-Image Team. **The information below may be incomplete, inconsistent across sources, or change at any time.** Where sources disagree or where the official model card is silent, I label the item as *reported*, *unverified*, or *not disclosed* rather than smoothing it over.
+> I am not affiliated with Baidu or the ERNIE-Image Team. **The information below may be incomplete, inconsistent across sources, or change at any time.** Where sources disagree or where the model card is silent, I label the item as *reported*, *unverified*, or *not disclosed* rather than smoothing it over.
 I am watching for updates and will sync this README when new first-party information is published.
 >
-> 👉 For the live in-browser demo and the canonical reference page, see the [official ERNIE Image platform](https://ernie-image.org).
+> 👉 For the live in-browser demo, see the [ERNIE Image platform](https://ernie-image.org).

 ---